ampatspell/ember-cli-documents/NOTES.md

 # TODO

+* split internal/base into absolute base which is useful for proxies.

 * ember inspector integration
 * loadable collection and document computed properties
 * array deserialize should diff existing content not just clear existing content